experientials/build-template/Brain/Subcognition/README.md

 After a hand is detected and a user interaction is taking place, the user might show an object in the camera.
 The question is: Is the user showing an object in the camera?
 If we try to distinguish between an empty and a non-empty hand through image features, we will have to face the following obstacles:
-- Reliable distinction between object and background (tested different implementation, the contour of the object and the hand is not sharpely detected)
+- Reliable distinction between hand and object (not 100% accurate, see above section "Distinction between hand and object")
-- Accurate segmentation of hand and grabbed object (not 100% accurate, see above section "Distinction between hand and object")
+- Reliable distinction between hand-object item and background (tested different implementation, the contour of the object and the background is not sharpely detected).
+Those simple background removal algorithms are mostly based on motion.
+If the hand is not doing any rapid movements, the background cannot be reliably removed.

 Since the target objects to be detected are not very specific, neither is the background static, the above obstacles are really difficult to deal with.
 This is the reason that we opt for a simpler solution, that is, gesture recognition of a hand that is holding an object.
 - When a user shows an object in the camera, the landmarks of the hand (6, 7, 8, 10, 11, 12, 14, 15 and 16) have specific relative positions.